Kikicao/HPC_Client_Subscription/readme.md

 Finally we aggregated the results of all year-cycles together, so in the table each record (row) is the data for a group in a year.

 The avaliable SUs were estimated from the history of system load.
-The data can be queried from MCC statistics sever ***stats.rcc.uchicago.edu***, and it hosts a time-series database (Graphite) that stores historical logs of allocated and idle nodes reported by SLURM.
+The data can be queried from MCC statistics sever ***stats.###.uchicago.edu***, and it hosts a time-series database (Graphite) that stores historical logs of allocated and idle nodes reported by SLURM.
 Data were pre-processed by aggregration to daily average before downloading.
 After downloading the daily data, we aggregated it by year-cycles.
 The data points for 2018 were projected to 365 days.

 # 3 Analysis and Discussions